AbdulazizAlraei/Bush-Button/README.md

-# Bush-Button
+# Push-Button

-Turn on the Bush-Button
+Turn on the Push-Button

 1- Login to tinkercad

-2-Work for Bush-Button circuit
+2-Work for Push-Button circuit

-3-Write this code to operate the Bush-Button circuit
+3-Write this code to operate the Push-Button circuit

 ```
 //Define a pin for the LED